zitadel/zitadel/docs/docs/manuals/user-factors.md

 2. Click Add AuthFactor
 3. Choose OTP Option
 4. Scan the QR Code with you chosen authenticator app
-5. Enter the code from your app in the ZITADEL Console
+5. Enter the code from your app in the ZITADEL console

 :::info
 Some example Authenticator Apps for OTP are: Google Authenticator, Microsoft Authenticator, Authy.
 You can choose the one you like the most.